Winter Wonderlands: 9 Instagrammable Spots Across North Carolina

 Make your kids’ dreams come true with a visit to the North Pole via the Great Smoky Mountains Railroad.
 This picturesque 75-minute journey through western North Carolina is set to the famous story’s soundtrack, and upon arrival, Santa himself greets every pajama-wearing child with his or her very own sleigh bell, just like in the movie.
 Talk about picture-perfect!

-Insider tips: Be sure to split a pizza at the popular Nate and Nick’s Pizza or the beloved Everett Street Diner beforehand as only cookies and hot cocoa are provided on board.
+Insider tips: Be sure to split a pizza at the popular Nate and Nick’s Pizza or Anthony's Restaurant beforehand as only cookies and hot cocoa are provided on board.
 And arrive at least 1 hour before your departure.

 2 Brewery Bhavana